 5. Seamless Payment options

-Taking the lead from Amazon Go, CV gives consumers the opportunity to grab-and-go, leaving the financial part to carry on in the background.
+Taking the lead from Amazon Go, Computer Vision gives consumers the opportunity to grab-and-go, leaving the financial part to carry on in the background.
 Retailers know that for physical stores to survive in an online world, they need to offer an experience that can’t be matched in a virtual environment.
 By identifying, and removing, customer pain points with frictionless payment options, customers will have to come up with new excuses to avoid the weekly shop.

-It’s not unreasonable to view CV as the start of a 1984 (the book, not the year) dystopian shift, but the true value will come in the way it’s executed in-situ.
+It’s not unreasonable to view Computer Vision as the start of a 1984 (the book, not the year) dystopian shift, but the true value will come in the way it’s executed in-situ.
 We know that consumers hate handing over their data unless they get something in return; we also know that people feel uncomfortable around the use and ethical implications of facial recognition technology so the vital thing for retailers is that they come up with ways to introduce these game-changing technologies without alienating their customers.
-Tactful, considered execution of CV should mean that the added value to consumers is enormous and pays for itself, but clumsily introduced, you risk losing your market share.
+Tactful, considered execution of Computer Vision should mean that the added value to consumers is enormous and pays for itself, but clumsily introduced, you risk losing your market share.

 Furthermore this is a technology that can be applied well beyond the realms of retail.
 Ideas around it’s application in hospitals (patient triaging and drug management), manufacturing (site management, tool / materials inventory) or the Public Sector (limitless applications!) is all incredibly exciting.